Skip to main content

 May 1

-The pre-medicine program gives you the opportunities and support you need to become an excellent candidate for medical school.
+The Pre-Med program will give you expert guidance and the recommended preparation for any medical school.
 UND graduates have been accepted into more than 40 medical schools across the United States, including top-ranked programs.

 Work with your academic advisor to craft an individualized plan of study to ensure you complete all medical school prerequisites on time.
 You'll take those required courses with caring and experienced faculty who are experts in their fields.
 You'll also get the chance to take advanced classes and work alongside faculty in research labs.
 Specialized programming and regular communication help pre-health students stay on track, utilize development opportunities, and successfully navigate the application process including preparing for entrance exams and interviews.